mIRC-Scripters/mirckb/docs/source/beginner/string_and_token_manipulation.rst

    $replace(<string>, <substring>, <replacement>[, <substring2>, <replacement2>, ...])
    $replacex(<string>, <substring>, <replacement>[, <substring2>, <replacement2>, ...])

-Let’s start off with a small example:
+Let's start off with a small example:

 .. code:: text

    echo -a $replace(Hello World!, world, there)

-Which will print “Hello there!”.
+Which will print "Hello there!".
 Below is a simple example.
 Note the difference between $replace and $replacex.

 .. code:: text